-Medical laboratory technicians perform and/or supervise the application of basic and advanced laboratory procedures such as: collecting, processing and analyzing biological specimens and other substances; performing clinical diagnostic laboratory tests; and, monitoring and reporting results.
-They conduct these laboratory tests to aid in the diagnosis, treatment, and prevention of disease and other medical disorders.Explore this career outside the military
+Medical laboratory technicians perform and/or supervise the application of basic and advanced laboratory procedures such as: collecting, processing and analyzing biological specimens and other substances; performing clinical diagnostic laboratory tests; and monitoring and reporting results.
+They conduct laboratory tests to aid in the diagnosis, treatment, and prevention of disease and other medical disorders.Explore this career outside the Military

 Medical laboratory technicians work in medical centers, clinics, and hospitals on land or aboard ships.

 What you can expect to experience while on the job